mberry/Streamlined-NTRU-Prime/readme.md

  The algorithm was authored by Daniel J. Bernstein, Chitchanok Chuengsatiansup, Tanja Lange & Christine van Vredendaal.

  Contributions welcome.
-SIMD or WASM development especially.
+SIMD especially.

+ WASM is functional on a seperate branch and not in master.

 #### Parameter set: